singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 ## Project Structure

-The project should have the following structure:
+The following structure is required to ensure clear and maintainable projects:

 ```
 tap-<tap_name>